 1. Research The Best Car For Your Needs

 The best way to figure out how to save money for a car is to figure out how much you need in the first place.
-Before you buy anything, research how much money is needed for the car and how long it will take to save up.
+Before you start car shopping, research the purchase price to understand how much money is needed for the car purchase and how long it will take to save for a, consistently save up.
 For example, if a new car costs $40,000 and your goal was to have saved enough by the end of 2026, then you would need about $670 per month over five years.

 2. Compare Costs To Minimize Your Savings Requirements

-Another way of saving on the cost of buying or leasing a vehicle is by comparing prices.
-In addition to how much a car model is in the beginning, you should also consider how much it will cost you over time.
+Another way of managing the cost of car buying is by using an online car loan calculator to compare car payment plans and car appraisal values through platforms like Kelley Blue Book, ensuring you consider all sales tax and additional costs.
+In addition to how much a used car model is in the beginning, you should also consider how much it will cost you over time.
 Some online calculators will give you an estimate of your possible car expenses.

 You can use a car calculator to get started, and then create your spreadsheet with how much money is needed for the down payment, monthly expenses, how long it would take to pay off the loan if there were no extra fees such as interest or insurance costs, and how many miles you will drive each year.